 Current Energy Costs in the UK (2025)

-• Gas: The unit rate for gas is 6.99 pence per kWh, with a daily standing charge of 32.67 pence.
-This lower rate makes gas-powered wet underfloor heating systems more economical regarding running costs.
+- Gas: The unit rate for gas is now 6.33 pence per kWh, with a daily standing charge of 29.82 pence.
+This makes gas-powered (wet) underfloor heating systems more cost-effective to run for larger areas or frequent use.

-These figures highlight the disparity in cost between powering underfloor heating systems with gas versus electricity.
-Homeowners must consider these rates carefully, as they directly impact the long-term affordability and sustainability of their chosen underfloor heating system.
+These updated figures emphasise the difference in running costs between electric and gas underfloor heating.
+Homeowners should weigh these energy rates carefully, as they have a direct impact on the long-term affordability and efficiency of their heating system choice..

 Cost Analysis of Electric Underfloor Heating